ionic-team/ionic-docs/docs/api/modal.md

 #### Handle Behavior

 Sheet modals can optionally render a handle indicator used for dragging the sheet between breakpoints.
-The `handleBehavior` property can be used to configure the behavior of when the handle is tapped or clicked by the user.
+The `handleBehavior` property can be used to configure the behavior of when the handle is activated by the user.

 import SheetHandleBehaviorExample from '@site/static/usage/modal/sheet/handle-behavior/index.md';